 Vitamin C, D3, and biotin work excellent on healing split ends and hair breakage.
 Vitamin C urges collagen production, while D3 helps the production of keratin that makes up your hair.
 Biotin is one of the essential things for hair growth, so its insufficiency can cause severe hair fall.

-Make sure to include these vitamins into your daily diet.
+Make sure to include these vitamins in your daily diet.
 They are found in eggs, cheese, citrus fruits, and green leafy veggies.

 Argan, coconut, castor, sweet almond oil, and many others can help your hair come back to excellent condition.
 They are all considered natural remedies for hair breakage treatment.
 You can use them in pure form, use natural hair tonics, or combine them with other ingredients to make DIY masks for your hair.

 DIY Anti Breakage Hair Treatment